Ontario Highway 93

 King's Highway 93, commonly referred to as Highway 93, is a provincially maintained highway in the Canadian province of Ontario.
 Located entirely within Simcoe County, the highway extends 23.9 km from an interchange with Highway 400 in Springwater, just south of the community of Hillsdale, to an intersection with Highway 12 at the town limits of Midland.
 The route follows the historic Penetanguishene Road, an early colonization road which served to connect Lake Simcoe with Georgian Bay, thus providing an overland route from Lake Huron to Lake Ontario via Yonge Street.

-Prior to 1997, the highway was nearly twice as long, extending 15 km further south to meet Highway 11 and Highway 400A at Crown Hill, and seven kilometres further north to Penetanguishene.
+Prior to 1997, the highway was nearly twice as long, extending 15 km further south to meet Highway 11 and Highway 400A at Crown Hill (just north of Barrie, and seven kilometres further north to Penetanguishene.
 Because the southern leg paralleled Highway 400 just two kilometres to the east, and the northern segment carried primarily municipal traffic in Penetanguishene and Midland, both segments were transferred to Simcoe County that year.
 They were subsequently designated Simcoe County Road 93.

 On March 26, 2014, it was announced that the route would be renamed the Sarah Burke Memorial Highway, in memory of freestyle ski pioneer Sarah Burke.

 Route description

 In its current form, Highway 93 begins at an interchange with Highway 400; Exit 121.
-The highway previously continued south of there to downtown Barrie, but this is now known as Simcoe County Highway 93.
-From Highway 400, the route meanders north along the historic Penetanguishene Road through Simcoe County.
-It bisects the community of Hillsdale and skirts the eastern shoreline of Orr Lake, providing access to numerous cottages located around the lake.
-Between both Hillsdale and Orr Lake, as well as between Orr Lake and Waverley, the highway is almost entirely surrounded by thick coniferous forests, with occasional farmland and country houses dotting the landscape.
+The highway previously continued south of there to an interchange with Highway 11 and what was then the unsigned Highway 400A, where Highway 11 left the present RIRO expressway to continue south through Barrie as a continuation of the course of Highway 93 and the southernmost part of the historic Penetanguishene Road, but this is now designated Simcoe County Highway 93.
+From Highway 400, the route meanders north along Penetanguishene Road through Simcoe County.
+It passes through community of Hillsdale and skirts the eastern shoreline of Orr Lake, providing access to numerous cottages located around the lake.
+Between both Hillsdale and Orr Lake, as well as between Orr Lake and Waverley, the highway is almost entirely surrounded by coniferous forests, with occasional farmland and rural homes dotting the landscape.
 Within the community of Waverley, the route encounters the northern terminus of former Highway 27, now Simcoe County Road 27.

 North of Waverley, the highway continues to meander north towards Georgian Bay, departing from the old Penetanguishene Road at Mertz's Corner.
 Rural residences line the route between the two communities, transitioning to a mix of forest and farmland.
 It curves around the western side of a large hill before entering the community of Wyebridge, where it crosses the Wye River.
 Several kilometres north of Wyebridge, Highway 93 ends southwest of Midland at Highway 12; the two share northern termini, although provincial maintenance ends 200 m north of the intersection.
 It once continued north into Penetanguishene, ending at the shoreline of Penetanguishene Harbour in Georgian Bay.